loghive/LogHive.SDK.CSharp/README.md

 3. [Init](#init)

 ## General
-Integration is very easy, a simple REST command is all that's needed to store your event in our lodatabase.
+Integration is very easy, a simple REST command is all that's needed to store your event in our database.
 This libary packs the http client into a nuget package.
 So you can push an event with just two lines of code.

 ## Requirements